AAAS Diverse Voices in Science Journalism Internship

-Deadline: Oct 15, 2016
+Deadline: Oct 5, 2023

 National Science Foundation U.S. Antarctic Program

-New Horizons Traveling Fellowships
+New Horizons Travel Fellowships

-The Council for the Advancement of Science Writing offers Traveling Fellowships, of up to $1,200 each, to cover the costs of attending the annual New Horizons in Science Briefing for Journalists/Science Writers meeting which brings together top-rank scientists and leading science writers for an in-depth look at seminal developments in science, medicine and technology that are likely to make news in the coming months.
+The Council for the Advancement of Science Writing offers Travel Fellowships, of up to $1,200 each, to cover the costs of attending the annual New Horizons in Science Briefing for Journalists/Science Writers meeting which brings together top-rank scientists and leading science writers for an in-depth look at seminal developments in science, medicine and technology that are likely to make news in the coming months.
 The fellowships are intended primarily for journalists from publications and broadcast outlets that do not routinely cover major science meetings or employ a full-time science writer.
 Freelancers with a demonstrated interest in science writing are also eligible.
 If requested, CASW will also assign a veteran science writer to each fellow to serve as mentor and to help ease his/her way through the program.
-NOTE: For information about travel support for the 2017 World Conference of Science Journalists, which will replace the ScienceWriters meeting in 2017, go here.

 Nieman Fellowships for Journalists

 The Nieman Foundation selects up to 12 U.S. and 12 International journalists for Nieman Fellowships each year.
-All fellows come to Harvard to pursue a course of study of their own design.
-Nearly every class at Harvard College and in the graduate schools is open to the fellows (and their spouses), who spend their 10-month appointment broadening their interests or deepening their insight into their field of specialization.
+All fellows come to Harvard for two full semesters to pursue a course of study of their own design.
+Nearly every class at Harvard College and in the graduate schools is open to the fellows (and their spouses), who spend their nine-month appointment broadening their interests or deepening their insight into their field of specialization.
 Applicants must be full-time journalists with at least five years of journalistic experience.
-Open to full-time staff and freelance journalists who work in all media, including print, broadcast, photography, film and the Web.
+Open to full-time staff and freelance journalists who work in all media, including print, broadcast, photography, film and the web.
 All prospective fellows must speak, read and write English fluently.
-Fellowship includes stipend of $65,000 (U.S. and Global Health only) plus housing, childcare and health insurance allowances.
+Fellowship includes stipend of $85,000 (U.S. only) plus housing, childcare and health insurance allowances.
 International fellows must make separate financial arrangements.

-Deadline: Dec 1, 2016, for International; Jan 31, 2017, for U.S. applicants
+Deadline: Dec 1, 2023, for International; Jan 31, 2024, for US applicants

 O'Brien Fellowship in Public Service Journalism